Looker supports IBM’s DB2 database on AS400, which is discussed on this IBM Knowledge Center page.

 Installing the AS400 JDBC Driver

-jt400.jar file from here.
+jt400.jar file from this downloads page.
 You will need to extract it from

 Follow the steps on the Custom JDBC Drivers documentation page using the values below:

 - name: as400 dir_name: as400 module_path: com.ibm.as400.access.AS400JDBCDriver

 For the step to put the driver in your dialect’s directory, the path to this file will look like this:

 Users and Security

 Create a user with a secure password to connect to Looker.
 This user should have read access to all tables to be explored in Looker.

 Use the following command to create a schema:

 Give the user that will access Looker write access to the schema.